Fall 2014 Music Theatre Ensemble present

-The State College of Florida Music Program will present Meredith Willson's THE MUSIC MAN on Friday, November 1, and Saturday, November 2 at 8 p.m. and Sunday, November 3 at 2 p.m. in Neel Performing Arts Center on the SCF Bradenton Campus.
+The State College of Florida Music Program will present WEST SIDE STORY on Friday, October 24, and Saturday, October 25 at 8 p.m. and Sunday, October 26 at 2 p.m. in Neel Performing Arts Center on the SCF Bradenton Campus.

-The Creative Team includes Melodie Dickerson, Director; Rex Willis, Music Director; Kelly Burnette, Choreographer; Jan van Wart, Set Designer.
+The Creative Team includes Melodie Dickerson, Director; Rex Willis, Music Director; Jan van Wart, Set Designer.

 Tickets are $12 for adults and $6 for students and will be available by calling the Neel Performing Arts Center Box Office at 941-752-5252.
 For more information, please call the Music Office at 941-752-5351.